EnglishSpanish

 What Is an Ingrown Toenail?

 Ingrown toenails occur when toenails are rounded instead of cut straight across and grow under the skin.
-This causes inflammation and pain and can reduce your ability to walk.
-In addition, an untreated ingrown toenail can become infected and threaten your body’s health.
+This can cause inflammation and pain, and may reduce your ability to walk.
+Additionally, an untreated ingrown toenail can become infected, posing a threat to your overall health.

 Treatments for Ingrown Toenails

-If you are trying to treat ingrown toenails at home, here are six remedies that you can try.
-If you have any questions about treatments or what to do about ingrown toenails, your podiatrist will be able to answer any questions you may have.
+If you are trying to treat ingrown toenails at home, here are six remedies to try.
+If you have any questions about treatments or how to manage ingrown toenails, your podiatrist will be able to address any concerns you may have.

-- Warm water and Epsom salt: Soaking the affected foot in warm water with Epsom salts can effectively reduce inflammation.
-This treatment can be performed twice daily for best results.
+• Warm water and Epsom salt: Soaking the affected foot in warm water with Epsom salt can help reduce inflammation effectively.
+This treatment can be performed twice daily for the best results.

 Other Treatment Options for Ingrown Toenails